12 Ways to Raise Funds for Startups in India

 • Balancing freelancing and business growth can be time-consuming.

-Freelancing can be a short-term solution to support the early phases of a startup.
+Freelancing can be a short-term solution to support the early phases.

 10. Grants & Competitions